 Nothing could be further from the truth.
 A good Chicago DUI defense lawyer will often prove to be the difference maker between a defendant receiving the maximum DUI penalty or a lesser charge – even an acquittal.
 When you call the offices of O’Meara Law LLC, you will receive legal assistance from a qualified and experienced Illinois criminal defense lawyer who handles DUI cases and understands how and when to utilize a variety of DUI defenses.

 There are a number of common DUI defenses that the attorneys at O’Meara Law LLC regularly employ.
-These defenses are utilized on a case-by-case basis, and it’s important that you retain a criminal defense lawyer with the requisite experience and expertise to understand when to assert a specific defense.
+These defenses are utilized on a case-by-case basis, and it’s important that you retain a criminal defense lawyer with the requisite experience to understand when to assert a specific defense.

 Fourth Amendment Challenges